jacopofar/phaser-adventure-engine/dependencies_reason.md

 These are used to develop and test the application.

 - @types/jest: typescript types for Jest tests
-- canvas: necessary to test code using canvas under jsdom
+- jest-canvas-mock: necessary to test code using canvas under jsdom
 - copy-webpack-plugin: copies files as-is from the game folder to the dist
 - html-webpack-plugin: generates the HTML for the page on the fly
 - jest: run tests